LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 - In the Instructional Testing Center in the Center Building, room 311.
 See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures&mdash;primarily for online students.

+**If you live outside Eugene/Springfield:**
-Students who live outside the Eugene/Springfield area can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) well in advance of the test dates to arrange for your midterm and final to be proctored at a location near you.
+You can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) at least two weeks in advance of the test dates to arrange for your midterm and final to be proctored at a location near you.
+Copy your instructor when you send the email.

 ### Code Reviews